zanedb/papertrail/README.md

 # papertrail

 Printing API for my [KX-P2123](https://www.nefec.org/upm/printers/mpa223.htm) dot matrix printer.
 It listens for requests on `/print/text` and `/print/image` and does what you'd imagine, though the images print in glorious 80-char ASCII instead of digital.
+I’ve also built a frontend that’s served at `/`.

 I use these endpoints in several Shortcuts I've written, such as for my weekly calendar.